ditero/greetings-webapp/README.md

 [logo]: https://github.com/ditero/greetings-webapp/blob/master/runningnodemon.png "Terminal"

-Now its time run it from the browser by typing; localhost:5000 on the Address Bar.
+Now it's time run it from the browser by typing; localhost:5000 on the Address Bar.

 #  Example
 The application will run on the browser like this: